lauripalonen/dpkg-status-parser/README.md

   "name": (string) name of the package,
-  "description": (string) short description, "depencies": (int array) id's of packages that this package depends on, "alternatives": (string array) names of the packages that are alternative depencies for this package, "dependants": (int array) id's of packages that depend on this package }
+  "description": (string) short description, "depencies": (int array) id's of packages that this package depends on, "alternatives": (string array) names of alternative depencies for this package, "dependants": (int array) id's of packages that depend on this package }